 31 outside cabins

-All feature windows or portholes, private facilities, climate controls, hair dryers and TV, plus Ethernet, Wi-Fi connections, and USB ports for mobile devices.
+All feature windows or portholes, private facilities, climate controls, and hair dryers, plus Ethernet, Wi-Fi connections, and USB ports for mobile devices.